cyschneck/centerline-width/README.md

 - Calculate centerline migration rate

 ## Citations
-Originally a Python implementation of [R-Code CMGO](https://github.com/AntoniusGolly/cmgo) (Golly et al. 2017) but has since been extensively expanded:
+Originally, centerline-width was developed as a Python implementation of [R-Code CMGO](https://github.com/AntoniusGolly/cmgo) (Golly et al. 2017) but has since been extensively expanded and changed:

 >Golly, A. and Turowski, J. M.: Deriving principal channel metrics from bank and long-profile geometry with the R package cmgo, Earth Surf.
 Dynam., 5, 557-570, https://doi.org/10.5194/esurf-5-557-2017, 2017.